dfinity/motoko/design/Units.md

 These are either Wasm functions, for public fields of function type, or Wasm globals, for all others.

 The `as-interface` custom section must not be present; the interface must be determined by the type alone.
-This allows true separate compliation.
+This allows true separate compilation.

 It also implies that compiling arbitrary closures into exported Wasm functions may require eta-expanding the closure and storing its environment into an internal global.